OSGConnect/OUTDATED-tutorial-fsurf/README.md

 ## Process a Scan

-Now we will process a scan of `test_defaced.mgz`.
+Now we will process a scan file `test_defaced.mgz`.
 A typical image analysis requires doing calculations on multiple-stages via
 autorecon1, autorecon2, and autorecon3.
-All these three steps are efficiently handled by `fsurf`.
-To analyze,
+All three steps are conveniently handled by `fsurf`.
+To analyze:

      $ fsurf  --submit --subject test --dir $PWD

-In the MRI file `test_defaced.mgz`, the prefix `test` is the name of the subject which could be a number or name while the format is `mgz` file format.
+In the MRI file `test_defaced.mgz` the prefix `test` is the name of the subject which could be a number or name while the format is `mgz` file format.

 ### List Workflows